ProjectsGm2/Gm2-Wordpress-Suite/README.md

 To confirm differential serving, open the site in a modern browser and ensure only the `optimizer-modern.js` module bundle executes.
 Test again in an older or emulated legacy browser and verify only `optimizer-legacy.js` runs.

+### Runtime Filters

+The Render Optimizer can be toggled at runtime with two filters:

+* `ae_seo_ro_enable_for_logged_in` &mdash; return `true` to process optimizer features for logged-in users instead of skipping them.
+This allows administrators to see the front end exactly as visitors do.
+* `ae_seo_ro_skip_url` &mdash; receives the current URL and lets you bypass optimization on matching paths, such as preview pages.

+### AJAX Purge Buttons

+Four buttons on the Render Optimizer screen issue AJAX requests to clear caches: **Purge & Rebuild Critical CSS**, **Purge & Rebuild JS Map**, **Purge Combined Assets**, and **Clear Diagnostics**.
+Each action verifies the caller has the `manage_options` capability and returns an escaped confirmation message.
+Purging Critical CSS also resets the JS map and combined asset cache, while purging the JS map clears its dependencies.
+Purging combined assets flushes generated bundles and related maps, and clearing diagnostics removes any logged entries.

+### Optimizer Diagnostics Panel

+The diagnostic table lists request-level logs for optimizer decisions with columns for type, handle, bundle and reason.
+Use it to determine why a script or style was bundled, deferred or skipped.
+All output is escaped for safety, and the **Clear Diagnostics** button (also requiring `manage_options`) resets the log so a fresh page load repopulates it.

 The optimizer automatically disables its features when popular optimization plugins like WP&nbsp;Rocket, Autoptimize or Perfmatters are active.
 If WordPress's `is_plugin_active()` helper isn't available, the conflict check is skipped to avoid errors.
 Only one optimization plugin should run at a time.

 After adjusting the source files in `assets/src/optimizer`, rebuild the distributed scripts as noted in [Rebuilding Optimizer assets](#rebuilding-optimizer-assets).